Resorts World New York City

 Resorts World New York City is a casino hotel in the Jamaica neighborhood of Queens in New York City.
-The facility was opened in 2011 on 72.6 acres leased from the New York State Franchise Oversight Board; it is part of a 172-acre lot that is also home to Aqueduct Racetrack and the New York Racing Association headquarters.
+The facility was opened in 2011 on 72.6 acres leased from the New York State Franchise Oversight Board.
+It is part of a 172-acre lot that was also home to the defunct Aqueduct Racetrack and the New York Racing Association headquarters.

 Resorts World New York City includes a large casino and a 400-room Hyatt Regency hotel.
 The casino features four automated table games—baccarat, blackjack, craps, and roulette—and a wide array of video slot machines.
 Baccarat is played with real playing cards, dealt inside a machine.